GrinninBarrett/readme-generator/README.md

 ## License
-MIT License

-Copyright (c) 2021 Charles Tucker Barrett
+Copyright 2021 Charles Tucker Barrett

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal